Andrettin/Wyrmsun/readme.txt

 - Added new Gnashorn and Yale backgrounds (used for Wyrmsun with permission).

 * Modding
-- Added possibility to make units have a bonus against buildings.
+- Added the possibility of making units have a bonus against buildings or a bonus against giants.
+- Added resistances against hack, pierce and blunt damage.
+- Added new types of damage with their respective resistances: fire, cold, arcane, lightning, air, earth and water.

 * Units
-- A unit type's bonus against mounted units, bonus against buildings and backstab bonus now appear in its popup.
+- A unit type's bonus against mounted units, bonus against buildings, bonus against giants and backstab bonus now appear in its popup.

 -----------------------------------------------------------------------
 - 1.3.3